Vonaclast/JavaLearning/README.md

    ## Ask your questions in the 'Issues' label ##

-To talk, ask specific question, or anything else: feel free to text me on Telegram @Vonaclast.
+To talk, ask specific questions, or anything else: feel free to text me on Telegram @Vonaclast.